we-learn-js/js-training/src/slides/04-Operators&Expressions.md

 // 1, "b", 3, null, ""
 ```

-Note: Notice that default values only works with undefined values, not with `null` or falsy values.
+Note: Notice that default values only works with undefined values, not with `null` or falsey values.

 ----